mmcmanus1/mmcmanus1.github.io/index.md

 ## Research Interests

-1. LLM-Driven Macro Forecasting – Retrieval, chain-of-thought reasoning, and calibrated ensemble aggregation.
+1. Mechanistic Interpretability – Understanding and explaining the internal representations and computations of neural networks.
 2. RL for LLMs – Policy-gradient methods that keep probability estimates stable as conditions shift.
 3. Scientific Machine Learning – Physics-informed nets and differentiable simulators for data-sparse domains.